kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ## Output Control

-Output control in SQL allows you to manage and manipulate the presentation of the query results.
-The results of a SQL query are unordered by default, but you can sort the results using the ORDER by clause.
-The ORDER by clause takes one or more columns as arguments and sorts the query results based on the values in those columns.
+Output control in SQL refers to the manipulation of the results returned by a query.
+By default, the output is unordered and the results are returned as they are produced by the DBMS.
+However, the `ORDER BY` clause allows you to sort the results by the values in one or more columns.

 ```sql
 SELECT sid, grade FROM enrolled WHERE cid = '15-721'